-Despite being only 18 years old, Dylan Kwasniewski is one of the youngest and brightest up-and-coming stars in NASCAR.
 Kwasniewski jumped into the seat of his first kart in Norwalk, Conn. at the age of four.
-He quickly grabbed his first win and was hooked on racing.
-After moving up the ranks from go karts to bandolero to legend cars, Kwasniewski began racing in the ASA Speed Truck Series in 2009.
-In 2010, the young driver started racing a limited late model car and the Lucas Oil / Rockstar Modified Series before making the transition to NASCAR.
+He quickly earned his first win and was instantly hooked on racing.
+After moving from gokarts to Bandoleros to Legend cars, Kwasniewski began racing in the ASA Speed Truck Series in 2009.
+The following year, the young driver raced a limited late model car and competed in the Lucas Oil / Rockstar Modified Series before making the transition to NASCAR.

-Winning two races and two poles in 2011, Kwasniewski captured the Sunoco Rookie of the Year title in the NASCAR K&N Pro Series West, racing for Gene Price Motorsports.
-He became the youngest driver to win a race and a pole with his sweep at Colorado at just 16 years old and was highlighted as one of the top-nine young talents to watch in NASCAR.
+Winning two races and two poles in 2011, Kwasniewski, racing for Gene Price Motorsports, captured the Sunoco Rookie of the Year title in the NASCAR K&N Pro Series West.
+He became the youngest driver to win a race and a pole with his sweep at Colorado National Speedway at just 16 years old and was highlighted as one of the top-nine young talents to watch in NASCAR.

 In 2012, Kwasniewski returned to Gene Price Motorsports for the full 15-race NASCAR K&N Pro Series West schedule.
-Again he was named one of NASCAR’s Next9 as he scored three wins, six poles, 12 top fives, and 15 top 10s en route to his first NASCAR championship.
+Again he was named one of NASCAR’s “Next9” as he scored three wins, six poles, 12 top-five, and 15 top-10 finishes en route to his first NASCAR championship.

 After becoming the youngest driver to win the NASCAR K&N Pro Series West championship in 2012, Kwasniewski moved on to the NASCAR K&N Pro Series East with Turner Scott Motorsports (TSM) in 2013.
-Kwasniewski followed up his stellar 2012 season with another year for the record books.
-He scored six wins, three poles, nine top fives and 12 top 10s in 14 races to earn the K&N Pro Series East championship, becoming the first driver in NASCAR history to win both the East and West championships.
-His record-setting year was highlighted on Flat Out, a documentary for AOL.
+Kwasniewski followed his stellar 2012 season with another year for the record books.
+He scored six wins, three poles, nine top-five and 12 top-10 finishes in 14 races to earn the K&N Pro Series East championship, becoming the first driver in NASCAR history to win both the East and West championships.
+His record-setting year was highlighted on Flat Out, an online documentary for AOL.
 The 11-episode miniseries can be viewed at www.flatoutdk.com.